 The monkeys from the Barrel of Monkeys game can work well as an ear saver

 If your face mask is too big and just hangs off of your ears you may still be able to use it if you attach it behind your head or to a hat.
-The solutions described above might work for you.
+Sometimes if a mask doesn't fit you can get better results by adding an ear saver.

 Face masks need to be dry so sneezing or coughing are going to reduce their effectiveness.
 You may want to carry a backup face mask in a sealed plastic bag.
 My spare kit also includes some tissues and a travel bottle of hand sanitizer.